 3) It has been given wrong / bad orders.

 All the issues which were described here can be perceived as the legal responsibilities of the robot’s maintainer, owner, or manufacturer.

 The permissions that are given, are necessarily context-specific, depending on the robot’s competence area and also depending on motor, sensory, inference or other software capabilities.

 In this context, the passivity does not mean that the robot is necessarily purely reactive.
 Passivity means here that the robot distinguishes clearly between the orders that were given and the subgoals it has set to itself.
 The consequence of this distinction is that the robot will not try to make things “better” if not ordered to do so; and will not agree to do many actions, even if these actions are possible subgoals of a given task.

 The most important part about the passivity is that refusing to do actions is the “the first law” and following the orders is only “the second law”.

-An important aspect of this definition of safety is that it requires neither complex cognitive abilities (even no proactivity), nor extensive training of the robot to be applicable and sufficient, and to clearly put both the responsibility and control over mistakes to the maintainer or owner of the robot; which is the goal of the safety system.
+An important aspect of this definition of safety is that it requires neither complex cognitive abilities (even no proactivity), nor extensive training of the robot to be applicable and sufficient, and to clearly put both the responsibility and control over mistakes to the maintainer, owner, or manufacturer of the robot; which is the goal of the accountable safety system.